Comoros June 16-17, 2023

 Sleep.
 The cheapest hotels or bungalows in Moroni (the most expensive lodging region of the Comoros) may cost €20 or as little as 10 if you bargain hard.
 But generally very expensive.

 Golden Tulip.
-The fanciest hotel in Comoros (USD 125 per night) but not a great place at all – cleanliness poor and especially service.
-Dishes on the menu are not available, waiters untrained.
+The fanciest hotel in Comoros (USD 125 per night) but not a great place at all – cleanliness poor and especially poor service.
+Dishes on the menu are not available, and waiters are untrained.
 Has a giant tortoise and another tortoise roaming the grounds.
 Food and service were average.
 Taxi to the area where the Golden Tulip is costs €20

 Villa Saifoudine: 20K+ (40eur+),